dangsonbk/python-mcom/README.md

 # python-mcom

-Mini com port terminal written in Python
+Mini com port terminal written in Python 2.7

-This script demonstrate how to use Python to manager and transfer date through COM port.
+This script demonstrate how to use Python to manager and transfer data through COM port.

 ## How to use
 - press l: list available com ports